segment-integrations/analytics-swift-live/README.md

 	}
 }

-// create an instance of our FixProductViewed edge function let productViewFix = new FixProductViewed(EdgeFnType.enrichment, null)
+// create an instance of our FixProductViewed live plugin let productViewFix = new FixProductViewed(LivePluginType.enrichment, null)

 // add it to the top level analytics instance.  any track events that come
 // through the system will now have event.properties.product_did renamed